 |Primary prevention for non-diabetics aged 40–75 years with an estimated 10-year ASCVD risk <7.5%||Moderate to high intensity if appropriate after clinician‒patient discussion|

 Thresholds for initiating statin therapy were derived from large randomized controlled trials.
-The choice of statin and dose was recommended based on estimated level of risk for a patient (Table 1).
-If the patient had major cardiovascular risk factors such as clinical ASCVD, LDL-C >190 mg/dL, or age 40 to 75 years with diabetes mellitus, or if the calculated ten-year risk of ASCVD was >7.5%, then the guidelines recommended moderate- to high-intensity statin therapy.
+The choice of statin and dose is recommended based on estimated level of risk for a patient with HIV as a risk enhancer (Table 1).
+If the patient has major cardiovascular risk factors such as clinical ASCVD, LDL-C >190 mg/dL, or age 40 to 75 years with diabetes mellitus, or if the calculated ten-year risk of ASCVD was >7.5%, then the guidelines recommend moderate- to high-intensity statin therapy.
 The definition of high-intensity statin therapy is LDL-C reduction of >50% and that of moderate-intensity therapy is a reduction of 30% to 50%.

-The efﬁcacy of statins in HIV is not completely proven, because of small sample-size and the observational nature of many studies (Gili 2016).
+The efﬁcacy of statins in HIV is not completely proven, because of small sample-size and the observational nature of many studies (Longencker, 2017).
 As a result, a large, multicenter, randomized, placebo-controlled trial, the Randomized Trial to Prevent Vascular Events in HIV (REPRIEVE clinicaltrials.gov: NCT02344290) was initiated in March 2015.
-The REPRIEVE clinical trial will randomize 6500 PLWH to pitavastatin—not metabolized via CYP3A4, or placebo.
-Results should provide a better understanding of the real impact of statins on CV events including effects on plaque and immune function.
+The REPRIEVE clinical trial will randomize 7500 PWH to pitavastatin—which not metabolized via CYP3A4—or placebo.
+Results should provide a better understanding of the real world impact of statins on CVD events including effects on plaque and immune function (Grinspoon, 2019).

 Table 2: Choice of Statin and Dose Intensity Options